Crisis communication: Pre-crisis

 A rapid response crisis communications team should be organized during the pre-crisis stage and all individuals who will help with the actual crisis communication response should be trained.
-At this stage the communication professional focuses on detecting and identifying possible risks that could result in a crisis.
+At this stage the communication professional focuses on detecting and identifying possible risks that could result in a crisis.These principles apply across different types of companies such as government agencies managing seismic disasters.

 In-crisis

 The in crisis phase follows the pre-crisis phase.
-Within this phase the company must use the information and strategies gathered in the pre-crisis phase to react to the crisis at hand.
+Within this phase the company or government agencies must use the information and strategies gathered in the pre-crisis phase to react to the crisis at hand.
 The in-crisis phase contains two primary components which are initial critical response and reputation repair.
 The initial critical response must occur early in this phase as well as be precise and correct information.
-If the information collected in the previous phase is incorrect, the time in which the company reacts to the crisis does not matter.
-The reputation repair component calls for the company to take responsibility for the crisis at hand and propose sufficient reimbursement for damages done to those who are affected by the crisis.
+"This is evident in practice, Japan agencies maintained credibility by openly correcting early estimates and producing constant updates to keep the public safe following the 2011 Tohoku earthquake".
+If the information collected in the previous phase is incorrect, the time in which the company or agency reacts to the crisis does not matter.
+The reputation repair component calls for the company or agency to take responsibility for the crisis at hand and propose sufficient reimbursement for damages done to those who are affected by the crisis.